iterative/dvc.org/content/docs/command-reference/pull.md

   the `dvc remote` (to the cache only, like `dvc fetch --run-cache`).
 Note that `dvc repro <stage_name>` is necessary to checkout these files (into the workspace) and update `dvc.lock`.

+- `--allow-missing` - allows the command to suceed even if some files or directories are missing.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from remote storage.
 The default value is `4 * cpu_count()`.
 Note that the